dekadentno/naughtypy/README.md

 If you want just to get comments without posting them to tumblr, just set the bot variable to False and run it.

+## Leaderboard:
+* the best part is when he ejaculates
+* A shame, Mojito with a yellow lemon…
+* reminds me of partying at the river
+* I almost came and then he spit in her mouth
+* wow

 ## Known bugs:
 * sometimes it just crashes (dooh, I was drunk)